thechinedu/source/src/posts/2019-06-15-javascript-string-methods-reimplementing-tolowercase-and-touppercase.md

+The `toLowerCase` and `toUpperCase` methods in JavaScript are string methods that transform a given string, making all of it's characters either lowercase or uppercase depending on the...

 The `toLowerCase` and `toUpperCase` methods in JavaScript are string methods that transform a given string, making all of it's characters either lowercase or uppercase depending on the method called.
 In this post, I'll be discussing how to implement the functionality of these two methods without directly using the methods as provided by the language.
 Let's get started!